darqos/darqos/doc/roadmap.md

    * Configuration
    * Preferences
    * AppStore
-* Book
-   * Could be an eBook, or an avatar for a physical book
-   * Bunch of metadata
-   * Some similarities to music and video: there can be physical entities that are cataloged with their metadata, but don’t have a stored object underneath them.
-They then have a collective presentation that facilitates browsing in a type-appropriate way.
-   * Some metadata lookup/collection functionality here too (ie. ISBN scan, and then lookup/fetch)
-   * Eg. Delicious Monster, Bookpedia, etc.
-* eBook
-   * RD+DM
-   * How is this related to the PDF viewer?
-Or even the Document viewer?
-      * Is there a different UI for “books” vs. “papers”?
-      * Is that difference something that should really just be presentational affordances, driven by metadata?
-      * Does this end up implying that Document and Book are different facets of the same thing, with a bunch of underlying converters to port the content over?
 * Bibliography
    * Again, a kind of specialised metadata collection, for mostly externally stored objects.